 - Giving after being asked

 - Giving less than you can, but with a good attitude

 Generosity in Islam can take different forms: speaking kindly to others, helping others, removing discomfort, and seeking justice.
 When a person is generous in Islam, they will be greatly rewarded by Allah but also feels joy when they care for others.
 Charitable giving is also known as zakah which is similar to Jewish tzedakah in that is a religious obligation.
 There are four different preferences.

 - Zakah, one of the five pillars of Islam and thereby mandatory.
 It is paid once a year as a means to purify the giver’s wealth and so the giver does not put too much stock in their material possessions.

-- Sadaqah, this is the informal giving where the giver does so freely and it brings them joy to be generous.
-It can range from a smile or a kind word, to helping another out of danger or financial trouble.
+- Sadaqah, this is the informal giving where the giver does so freely and it brings them a joy to be generous.
+It can range from a smile or a kind word to helping another out of danger or financial trouble.
 This is the most common term for charitable giving in Islam.

 - Sadaqah Wajibah, also a form of obligatory charity but is not zakah.
 For example, when the person takes a vow with Allah, it’s their fulfilling their vow to Him (though not practiced in all schools of Islam).
 It also applies to those who are not able to complete fasting during Ramadan for various reasons: age, health, condition.

 - Sadaqah Nafilah, this is a non-binding form of charity that is completely optional.
 This includes charity done in Allah’s name, for a cause, benefiting others, removing personal difficulties, forgiveness for the giver’s shortcomings, and for giving the name of a baby (also not practiced in all schools of Islam).

 This information is coming from one particular humanist group, but as there are so many different non-religious people in the world, the guidelines for giving can change from person-to-person.
 Giving takes a different path away from simple person-to-person charity, but also looks to be generous on a more global scale.